guitarvydas/guitarvydas.github.io/_posts/2022-03-23-Restricting Interfaces.md

 - RTL - Register Transfer Logic -  (Fraser Davidson Peephole optimizer)
 	- used in GCC
 	- defines a small set of operations
-		- all data was assumed to be allocated in "registers" (fake, virtual)
+		- all data is assumed to be allocated in "registers" (fake, virtual)
 		- all operations act on "registers"
 		- peephole optimizer walks RTL code and produces real code for specific CPUs
 		- I built such a peephole optimizer using just AWK (for my 8080 C compiler)